 Types of business registrations in Ontario

 There are a number of business structures for registering your business in Ontario.
-These include sole proprietorship, partnership, corporation, or Limited Liability Partnership (LLP).
-You have to be a lawyer, accountant, or another regulated profession to form an LLP.
+These include sole proprietorships, partnerships, corporations, or Limited Liability Partnerships (though you must be a lawyer, accountant, or another regulated professional to form an LLP).
 For a more comprehensive understanding of all business types, read our article on how to choose a business structure.
-Before proceeding any further with any type of business registration we strongly encourage you to seek independent legal advice and not rely solely on the link above or this article.
 With this said, the majority of the businesses fall into either sole proprietorship, partnership, or corporation, so we’ll focus on these three types.

 How to register a sole proprietorship or partnership in Ontario

-Registering a sole proprietorship and partnership have many commonalities.
+Registering a sole proprietorship and a partnership have many commonalities.
 The difference is that you are the only owner in a sole proprietorship.
-Registering as a sole proprietor is the simplest and least expensive form of business registration.
-It also offers the least amount of legal protection.
+The sole proprietorship business registration process is the simplest and least expensive method of registering a business in Ontario.
+It does, however, offer the least amount of legal protection.

 1. Name your business

 Unless you’re using your own legal name, you have to choose a distinct business name (since two businesses cannot operate using one same name under the same jurisdiction).
 Even if your name is Kim Jones and you want to call your business “Kim Jones Flowers”, your business still needs to be registered.

 Your business name also cannot be misleading.
 For example, you can’t call yourself “Kim Jones Inc.” because you’re not a corporation.
 Your business name will stay registered for five years, at which point you’ll need to renew your registration.
 You have 60 days from the time your name expires to complete the renewal.